UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 Question 2: Can i get the source?

 Answer 2: The source is a direct copy of bleeding-edge-(Insert-commit) With a few build changes to Proton & it's subprojects.

-Question 3: Does this include all instructions ranging from x86-64-v1 to x86-64-v4?

-Answer 3: This is a stripped down version.
-The same as if you was building with core-avx2 (According to GCC source code), But with AVX-512 support (If -mtune=core-avx512 was a feature this would be it)
+In the future i may create repository that supports newly supported titles/features by upstream Wine, But this repository does not have any actual source changes, Excluding workarounds to fix issues.

 Question 4: Is my performance going to increase by a dramatic amount?

 Answer 4: Performance gains are negligible in my testing (Tried both -O2 & -O3) even with AVX+PGO+LTO on some subprojects.
 But i paid for the whole CPU, I'm going to use the whole CPU!
-This repo serves to save people time bothering to compile it themselves (Since this is something i was already doing anyway).
+This repo serves to save people time bothering to compile it themselves.

 Question 5: What is the 'Proton-NoSteam' Folder?